langnico/GRAINet/README.md

 2) Download the data from [here](https://share.phys.ethz.ch/~pf/nlangdata/GRAINet_demo_data.zip).

     Move the data folder into the GRAINet directory.
-The directory tree should look like this:
+The directory tree should look like this: `GRAINet/data_GRAINet_demo/`
-    GRAINet/data/

-## Prerequisites
+## Prerequisites`
 This code uses keras with a tensorflow backend.
 GDAL is used to predict for georeferenced orthophotos.
 The following instructions will guide you to install: